trxgalicious/Inventory-Management/README.md

 # Inventory-Management
-Inventory Management System written in C.
+Inventory Management System written using the MERN stack.